SmartJSONEditor/SamplerDemo/README.md

 This demo allows you to try out the new AKSampler instrument.
 Unlike the old "AKSampler", which was just a wrapper around the **AUSampler** Audio Unit built into macOS and iOS, the new one is built entirely from scratch.

+## Installation with Cocoapods

+Inside either the iOS or macOS directory, depending on which version of the app you're installing, run the command line:

+    > pod install

+Then open the generated workspace file:

+    > open SamplerDemo.xcworkspace

 ## Demo samples

 The demo samples are the same as the ones included in the AudioKit **ROMPlayer** code repo on GitHub.
 They have been compressed using [WavPack](http://www.wavpack.com), and a `.sfz` metadata file has been added, to specify key/velocity mapping and loop points.